algosup/2024-2025-project-1-fpga-team-8/Documents/quality_assurance/test_plan.md

 - `$dumpfile("dump.vcd");`
 - `$dumpvars;`
 - `assert();`: This statement asserts a component in our FPGA design has the same value as what our exepectation.
 If the assertion is false, the testing breaks automatically.
-- `#10`: 10 here can be replaced by any positive integer to represent the number of clock cycles during which we have to wait to execute the code following this statement.
+- `#10`: 10 here can be replaced by any positive integer to represent the number of clock cycles during which we have to wait to execute the code following the statement.

 The simulations tests scripts will be stored in the [simulations folder](./simulations/), and be updated to test every new addition to the Frogger clone.